- Uses less storage

 Both apps now have vertical and horizontal scrolling.
 Vertical scrolling in Notability is seamless.
 Pages are like one continuous canvas, separated by a thin horizontal line.
 Your handwriting can overlap across pages; giving you a ‘continuous’ canvas to write on.
 Vertical scrolling in GoodNotes is not seamless.
 A small gap separates the pages in your notebook.
 Your handwriting can’t overlap across pages.

 Horizontal scrolling for both apps displays one page at a time.
 Notability automatically adds a new page when you start writing on the last page in your notebook.
 In GoodNotes, you have to add the pages yourself (using gestures or the plus icon on the toolbar).

 |Vertical & horizontal||✔||✔|

 |Automatically add new pages||✔||–|

 Notability has in-app split view for opening two different notebooks, side by side, using the Note Switcher.
 Both notebooks share the same workspace.
 Your tools, thus, can only work in one view at a time (the active window).
 You can activate a window by tapping it before writing.
 Notability’s note switcher only shows the ten most recently opened notebooks in your app.
 However, you can search all your notebooks in the app (universal search) on the Note Switcher and open any result you want.
 You can also create new notebooks within the workspace without leaving your current notebook and you can decide to open it on the right or left.

 GoodNotes supports multiple instances.
 You can open the app twice, side by side.
 Each instance is a fully functional app; you can open the same notebook twice.
-Both windows are always active.
-You can access all the documents in the app from any instance (you have to go the homepage).
+Both windows are always active and you can access all the documents in the app from any instance (you have to go the homepage).
 You can also open more notebooks in slide over and multiple tabs in each instance.
 GoodNotes can open more documents at any given time than in Notability.

 |Maximum number of notes open at once||2||More than 2|